piyush-ramnani/productCRUD/README.md

 ### views

-In `resources -> views -> Welcome.blade.php` file is present.
-This will act as the home page of our app.
+In `resources -> views -> Welcome.blade.php` file is present by default.
+This will act as the home page of our app initially, but then is changed to `index.blade.php` later on

 ### Models and migration

 -   To generate migration files (tables creation), use following command:
     `php artisan make:model Product -m`
--   This will generate a `model.php` file in `app -> Models`.
+-   This will generate a `Product.php` file in `app -> Models`.

 -   Also it creates a folder named `migrations` inside `database -> migrations`, where all the tables related stuff resides.